LostInBrittany/granite-elements/README.md

 ### Polymer 2.x

+- [granite-c3](https://github.com/LostInBrittany/granite-c3/) - A lightweight element wrapping-up *C3.js*, *D3.js*-based chart library
+- [granite-js-dependencies-grabber](https://github.com/LostInBrittany/granite-js-dependencies-grabber) - A custom element to ensure that non-componentalized, mon-modularized external JavaScript libraries are loader once and only once, and in the right order
 - [granite-yaml](https://github.com/LostInBrittany/granite-dynamic-yaml) - A set of Custom Elements to deal with YAML files
-- [granite-js-dependencies-grabber](https://github.com/LostInBrittany/granite-js-dependencies-grabber) - A custom element to ensure that non-componentalized, mon-modularized external JavaScript libraries are loader once and only once, and in the right order

 ### Polymer 1.x-2.x hybrid